 But nothing could beat the sexist “Fly Me” advertising campaign that National Airlines rolled out with, just around the same time.

 National offered up their modelesque flight attendants as part of the airline travel experience.
 The company painted their first names on every plane and mandated that the attendants wear “Fly Me” buttons during in-flight service.

 And when their revenues increased by 23% as a result of their advertising, National upped the sexual innuendos in their ads by having their flight attendants look seductively into the camera and softly whisper, “I’m going to fly you like you’ve never been flown before.”

 We’ve certainly come a long way from the ’70s.

 Fast forward to 2017.

-Children with peanut allergies and their families are roughly removed from planes, a young mother who is trying to manage twin babies is hit in the head with a stroller, a 69-year-old man suffers serious injuries after being slammed and dragged off a plane to accommodate an airline employee.
+Children with peanut allergies and their families were roughly removed from planes, a young mother who was trying to manage twin babies was hit in the head with a stroller, and a 69-year-old man suffered serious injuries after being slammed and dragged off a plane to accommodate an airline employee.

 Good ole deregulation.